Lulumahu Falls hike – Oahu

 This map is just to give you a general idea of the path

-If possible, park along the old road next to the Board of Water Supply gate, and enter through the large hole in the fence next to the gate.
+There is an old road next to the Board of Water Supply gate with a large hole in the fence next to the gate.

 (Many hikers, after parking, will automatically walk the opposite way towards the wooden sign and mailbox because there is an obvious trail entrance there.
 You can definitely do that as well, but it will just take you into the bamboo forest, which is less direct.)

-Walk through the opening by the gate and follow the wide path straight.
+If you walk through the opening by the gate, follow the wide path straight.
 Keep heading straight down the wide path until you reach another set of power lines with a path- take a left.

 It will seem as if that left will lead you straight into the bamboo forest, but it’s another nice and easy path cutting right through.